tannerjared/DeepBrainNet/README.md

 Files are in HDF5(.h5) format for easy use in Keras.
 Model files initalize the architecture and the pre-trained weights.

-Other file can be found here: https://upenn.box.com/v/DeepBrainNet
+Other files can be found here: https://upenn.box.com/v/DeepBrainNet